thephez/original-evolution-whitepaper/README.md

 #### 3.1.2 Subscription Status
 To identify Alice’s account in Evolution, the AccKey (“Alice”) and the account type (e.g. “User”)
-are both required in combination, similar to a dual­primary key in a database, alternatively, the
+are both required in combination, similar to a dual-primary key in a database, alternatively, the
 hash of the initial registration transactions can be used.

 #### 3.1.3 Nodes can then validate the subscription status of an Account by querying the blockchain